David Ladd, 1980-1985

-In 1983, Ladd delivered the prestigious 13th annual Donald C. Brace Memorial Lecture at New York University.
+In 1983, Ladd delivered the prestigious thirteenth annual Donald C. Brace Memorial Lecture at New York University.
 The lecture, entitled “The Harm of the Concept of Harm in Copyright,” linked copyright and the First Amendment together as “indispensable” in fostering the “freedom of authors, publishers, and the public.”
 He said, “The marketplace of ideas which the First Amendment nurtures is, and must be more widely understood to be, essentially a copyright marketplace.”

-Ladd gave the keynote speech at the 34th annual meeting of the International Confederation of Societies of Authors and Composers (CISAC) in 1984 and was awarded the organization’s gold medal for distinguished contributions to the field of copyright and intellectual property.
+Ladd gave the keynote speech at the thirty-fourth annual meeting of the International Confederation of Societies of Authors and Composers (CISAC) in 1984 and was awarded the organization’s gold medal for distinguished contributions to the field of copyright and intellectual property.
 The award cited his 1983 study “To Cope with the World Upheaval in Copyright” that was commissioned by WIPO and his 1983 Brace Lecture.

 During his tenure, Ladd visited not only the People’s Republic of China, but also Canada, Japan, Mexico, Singapore, and Taiwan, representing the Copyright Office.